Everest Base Camp Trek by Road

 Day 12: Lobuche to EBC to Gorakshep

-On this day, you will be trekking to your destination for the entire journey, the Everest Base Camp.
+On this day, you will be trekking to Everest Base Camp, your destination for the entire journey.
 It will be a big day as you will cover a distance of about 15 kilometers on the rocky and steep trail.
-After 3 to 4 hours of trek, you will reach Gorakshep, another charming village at an altitude of 5164 meters.
+After 3 to 4 hours of trekking, you will reach Gorakshep, another charming village at an altitude of 5164 meters.

 This is a final push to the base camp.
 “Gorakshep” comes from the bird known as the Himalayan Monal or the Impeyan Monal.
 It is also known as the “gorak” in Nepali.
 You can rest and eat before you climb to EBC.
 From Gorakhsep, you will trek through rugged and rocky rail to reach the Everest Base Camp.